Jawaad-Salahuddin/team_member_management/README.md

 # Team Member Management
-A simple team-member management application implemented using Django
+A simple team-member management application implemented using Django (Estimate of how much time I spent: 8 hours)

 ## Building the project
 - Clone this repo